termly/apidocs/endpoints/get_websites-banners.md

     - `enable_banner` is the banner enabled?
     - `enable_decline_button` is the user allowed to decline consent?
     - `enable_cookie_preference_button` show the Cookie Preference Button in the banner?
-    - `consent_mode` doe the user need to opt in or opt out of consent?
+    - `consent_mode` does the user need to opt in or opt out of consent?
     - `enable_consent_by_scroll` is a user scrolling accepted as consent?
     - `enable_google_consent_mode` is google consent mode enabled?
+    - `google_consent_mode_settings` is an object containing the google consent mode settings
+      - `ad_personalization` Sets consent for personalized advertising.
+      - `ad_storage` Enables storage (such as cookies) related to advertising.
+      - `ad_user_data` Sets consent for sending user data related to advertising to Google.
+      - `ads_data_redaction` To further redact your ads data when ad_storage is denied, set ads_data_redaction to true.
+      - `analytics_storage` Enables storage (such as cookies) related to analytics e.g. visit duration.
+      - `enable_wait_for_update` Should wait_for_update be enabled
+      - `functionality_storage` Enables storage that supports the functionality of the website or app e.g. language settings.
+      - `personalization_storage` Enables storage related to personalization e.g. video recommendations
+      - `security_storage` Enables storage related to security such as authentication functionality, fraud prevention, and other user protection.
+      - `social_storage` Enables storage related to social
+      - `url_passthrough` Pass through ad click, client ID, and session ID information in URLs
+      - `wait_for_update` How long (in milliseconds) to wait before data is sent
-    - `enable_tcf` is AIB TCF enabled?
+    - `enable_tcf` is IAB TCF enabled?
 NOTE: This can only be set in the EU region.

 # Example 1